 See also The Slacker.

+A popular fanon for The Netherlands and Canada in Axis Powers Hetalia, coming from their relativel liberal drug policies from Real Life.
 In fairness Finland did say that the Netherlands was into some "shady drugs".

 As of the 2010 Christmas event, partially confirmed in Canada's case (We know he smokes pot, but not how often).